 In the last twenty years, credit cards have surged in usage.
 Citizens of all social classes and backgrounds use credit cards in times when they’re tight on cash or without another means to pay.
 Unfortunately, since you can apply for credit cards it’s caused an influx of cases related to credit card frauds ranging from stolen cards to utilizing another’s credit card without consent.

-If you or someone you know has been charged with credit card fraud, it’s crucial you have legal representation ready.
+If you or someone you know has been charged with credit card fraud, you must have legal representation ready.
 The penalties for credit card fraud are felony-level, which means you could spend time in prison.
 There’s no time to be idle when it comes to your freedom.
 Secure trusted legal counsel for your case today.

 Defense Attorney for Credit Card Fraud in West Des Moines, IA

-Using a stolen, revoked or unauthorized credit card comes with consequences.
+Using a stolen, revoked, or unauthorized credit card comes with consequences.
 If you’re charged and convicted, you could be looking at years in prison.
 Fight back and protect your rights by calling the financial crimes attorneys at McCarthy & Hamrock, P.C..
 Our firm has represented numerous people charged with fraudulent crimes such as credit card fraud.

 Set up your first consultation by calling (515) 279-9700.
-During your appointment, we can set up your defense plan and discuss what the next best thing for you to do next.
+During your appointment, we can set up your defense plan and discuss the next best thing for you to do next.
 You can visit our offices in West Des Moines, but we practice throughout the greater Polk County and Dallas County area including Altoona, Waukee, Perry, and Miniburn.

 Overview of Credit Card Fraud in Iowa

 - What Does Iowa Consider to be Credit Card Fraud?

 What Does Iowa Consider to be Credit Card Fraud?